mahbubul14/vet_clinic_database/README.md

 # Vet clinic database

-> In this project, I used a relational database to create the data structure for a vet clinic.
+> In this project, I used a relational database to create the data structure for a vet clinic and the database with data about:
+>    - animals
+>    - animals' owners
+>    - clinic employees
+>    - visits

 ## Getting Started